mahmoudhs1998/simple_todo_app/README.md

-# modern_todo
+# simple_todo

-A new Flutter project.
+A simple todo app using setState.

 ## Getting Started